joomlashack/wright/readme.md

+## Wright for Joomla 3 and Joomla 4.

 The Wright Framework is used to create Joomla 3 templates.

-This framework will not be updated for Joomla 4.
+The Wright Framework will not be updated for Joomla 4.

+## Wright General Overview

 The name is in honor of the famous architect, Frank Lloyd Wright, because the framework is like a blueprint.
 It provides a solid foundation to build from, and helps to keep the entire template together while merging some unique features and tools.
 This is the end result, which is a great tool integrated with the templates, providing many benefits.

-## Wright General Overview

 ### The Wright-based Joomla Template - a "Strictly Joomla" approach to templates